 CBL Course (Re)design Grant Opportunity

 The Community-Based Learning (CBL) Working Group is accepting proposals from faculty and instructors interested in integrating community-based learning into new or existing courses.
 The purpose of the grant is to support faculty and a community partner or community partners in the collaborative design or redesign of a course to align it with W&L's newly defined community-based learning criteria.
 The grant seeks to encourage the integration of learning and mentorship with community engagement through reciprocal community partnerships.
 These collaborations aim to benefit students, community partners, and the greater good.
 Any instructor is eligible to apply.
 Stipends are available for both faculty and community partners.
 If you are interested in seeking funding, please consult with the Office of Community-Based Learning.
-Apply now for funding toward courses to be held in Winter/Spring 2020.
+Apply now for funding toward courses to be held in Spring 2020 (and beyond).